Brewing beer from bread: Beijing’s youth take charge to inspire change, help climate efforts

-BEIJING – The youth of China’s capital city is at the forefront of green initiatives to inspire social change, plugging a glaring gap in the country’s environmental efforts.
+BEIJING – The youth of China’s capital city are at the forefront of green initiatives to inspire social change, plugging a glaring gap in the country’s environmental efforts.

 These efforts include starting online platforms to help push their fellow citizens towards a more eco-friendly lifestyle and creating companies that help eateries turn unsold food into beverages or blind boxes for consumers looking for a bargain.